smetj/smetj.net/content/anything-to-mqtt.rst

 :draft: true

-In this blog post I would like to demonstrate the how easy it is setup a Wishbone server which allows you to send data from bash to a MQTT broker.
+In this blog post I would like to demonstrate the how easy it is to setup a Wishbone server which allows you to send data from bash to a MQTT broker.

 xxend_summaryxx